« Back

 Normalizing Material Delivery – Dry Ingredients

-Batch recipes are generally created considering a fixed amount of dry ingredients and liquids.
-Many of the dry products which are used in recipes are moist and they feature a measured amount of dry products and water.
-This creates a challenge for batch operators who are mixing using supposedly known ingredient quantities and qualities.
+Batch recipes are often created considering a fixed amount of dry ingredients and liquids.
+Many dry products used in recipes are moist, featuring a measured amount of dry products and water.
+This poses a challenge for batch operators who mix the ingredients using assumed ingredient quantities and qualities.

-Source vessels store ingredients and the properties of any individual product can be analyzed and accounted for in the batch automation.
-Systems like those deployed by ECS Solutions, A Magnum Systems Brand (ECS), provide the capability to use theoretical values as basis for operation.
-Then, upon receipt or analysis of the ingredient’s moisture, the system can be updated to reflect an actual moisture content.
-Challenges arise when ingredients are stored for extended periods of time and the moisture changes.
-Additional difficulties arise when multiple lots of the same ingredient are stored together in a vessel like a silo, each containing a unique moisture content.
-Upon discharge into a batch, this problem can be amplified as the lots may blend and a close, but not exact, moisture content product is sent to the batch.
+Challenges arise when ingredients are stored for extended periods, resulting in moisture changes.
+Additional difficulties crop up when multiple lots of the same ingredient are stored together in a vessel like a silo, each containing a unique moisture content.
+Upon release into a batch, this problem can be exacerbated if the lots blend, resulting in a close but not exact moisture content sent to the batch.

-ECS utilizes On-Line Near Infrared (OMNIR) sensors to address this situation precisely.
-This sensor is mounted after the vessel discharge and it provides real-time feedback on the moisture content as product passes by, just before entering the batch.
-By continuously monitoring the properties of a material being added, the required amount can be dynamically adjusted to provide the required units of the properties desired by the recipe author.
-With these calculations other materials can be adjusted as well, i.e. adjust the amount of water required, to compensate for water introduced by the monitored ingredient.
-The operator is freed from having to scrutinize material properties and flow conditions then having to employ “tribal knowledge” adjustments and remediation efforts.
-The automated adjustments are tightly controlled and meticulously logged to the batch record which can be a significant improvement over how an operator may detail their manual efforts.
-Also significant is the potential time that an operator may recover from having to monitor potentially many sequential ingredients in this manner.
+ECS uses On-Line Near Infrared (OMNIR) sensors to tackle this situation precisely.
+The sensor is positioned after the vessel discharge, offering real-time feedback of the moisture content as the product passes and just before it enters the batch.
+By continuously monitoring the properties of the material being added, the necessary amount can be dynamically adjusted, providing the required units of each property as specified by the recipe’s author.
+With these calculations, other materials can also be adjusted, such as the amount of water needed to compensate for water introduced by the monitored ingredients.

-This solution can be applied to any ingredient and application which feature dry ingredients which are mixed with liquids as part of a batch.
-This theory can also be utilized on any ingredient which has a quality which can be measured.
-For example, online refractometers are frequently used by ECS to manage the consistency of tomato paste products by controlling water into the product based on a Brix variable measured similarly.
-ECS has utilized tools like this in retrofit projects, further dialing in the accuracy and consistency which was created by the initial deployment of an automated batch management system.
+This sensor solution can be applied to any ingredient and application featuring dry ingredients mixed with liquids as part of a batch.
+It can also be used for any ingredient possessing a measurable quality.
+For instance, ECS frequently uses online refractometers to manage the consistency of tomato paste products by controlling the amount of water in the product based on a similarly measured Brix variable.
+Utilizing similar tools for retrofit projects improves the accuracy and consistency established by the initial implementation of an automated batch management system.

 Posted In: Bakery Industry, Beverage Industry, Blogs, Chemical Industry, Consumer Goods, Distilleries, Food Industry, Metals, Metals Industry